-- Her appearance at Barry and Iris' wedding and the other four appearances she had are important to her role in Season 5.
+- Her appearance at Barry and Iris's wedding and the other four appearances she had are important to her role in Season 5.

 - Fatal Flaw: Nora's impulsiveness (a flaw Dawn Allen is infamous for incidentally) causes catastrophes of varying degrees Once per Episode.

 - Finding Judas: In a rare sympathetic example, she is working with Eobard Thawne in hopes of overturn Barry's disappearance in the Crisis and to stop Cicada, a villain Barry could never defeat.
 Problem is that Thawne is using her as a pawn to escape prison.

 - Future Slang: She describes awesome things as being "schway" and cusses by saying "shrap".

 - Genki Girl: Her default mood is bubbly and talkative.

-- Human Mom Nonhuman Dad: She is born to Barry Allen, a meta-human, and to Iris West-Allen, a human, and she inherits her father's super speed.
+- Half-Human Hybrid: She is born to Barry Allen, a meta-human, and to Iris West-Allen, a human, and she inherits her father's super speed.
 She is the first child born to a meta-human, at least from what is known within the narrative, and thus is evidence that the meta-human gene is inheritable.

 - Kid from the Future: Nora time travels from her present to before she was born in Season Four, meeting her parents and extended family.

-- Lamarck Was Right: It's implied her Super Speed was inherited from her father.
+- Lamarck Was Right: It's implied her Super-Speed was inherited from her father.
 She even has her father's yellow lightning and her mother's purple lightning, which Iris takes as proof of her identity.

 - My God, What Have I Done?: The look on her face says it all after her father banishes her to the future for keeping continued correspondence with Thawne, even after learning what he did to her Grandmother.